melibass/melibass/README.md

  <br>
  :telescope: I'm currently looking for my first IT job

- :computer: Last year I switched career paths from Tourism to Coding
+ :computer: I switched career paths from Tourism to Coding

  :books: At the moment, I'm studying React and Node.js<br>